-As of April 29, 2006 (the "record date"), Roper had outstanding 86,843,850 shares of common stock, all of which are entitled to vote.
-The Restated Certificate of Incorporation, as amended, (the "Certificate of Incorporation") provides that the holder of each outstanding share of common stock is entitled to five votes, except that holders of outstanding shares of common stock with respect to which there has been a change in beneficial ownership during the four years immediately preceding the record date will be entitled to one vote per share.
-Accordingly, shares owned on or before April 29, 2002, and as to which there has been no change in beneficial ownership since that date, are entitled to five votes per share.
+As of April 29, 2006 (the "record date"), Roper had outstanding [ ] shares of common stock, all of which are entitled to vote.
+The Restated Certificate of Incorporation, as amended, (the "Certificate of Incorporation") provides that the holder of each outstanding share of common stock is entitled to five (5) votes, except that holders of outstanding shares of common stock with respect to which there has been a change in beneficial ownership during the four (4) years immediately preceding the record date will be entitled to one (1) vote per share.
+Accordingly, shares owned on or before April 29, 2002, and as to which there has been no change in beneficial ownership since that date, are entitled to five (5) votes per share.
 The actual voting power of each holder of common stock will be based on stock ownership on the record date, according to shareholder records at the time of the Annual Meeting.
-Proxies will be voted with one vote for each share if they do not confirm the date of beneficial ownership by showing which shares are entitled to five votes.
+Proxies will be voted with one (1) vote for each share if they do not confirm the date of beneficial ownership by showing which shares are entitled to five (5) votes.
 See "OTHER INFORMATION-Voting by Proxy and Confirmation of Beneficial Ownership" on page 28.

-You are urged to sign the enclosed proxy and return it promptly in the envelope enclosed for that purpose.
+You are urged to sign the enclosed Proxy and return it promptly in the envelope enclosed for that purpose.
 Proxies will be voted in accordance with your directions.
-If a proxy is signed, but no directions are given, it will be voted (i) FOR the election of the nominees named herein for Director, (ii) FOR the approval of the Roper Industries, Inc. 2006 Incentive Plan (the "2006 Plan"), (iii) FOR the approval of the amendment to the Certificate of Incorporation to eliminate time phase voting, and (iv) FOR ratifying the appointment of PricewaterhouseCoopers LLP as the independent auditors of the Company.
+If a Proxy is signed, but no directions are given, it will be voted (i) FOR the election of the nominees named herein for Director, (ii) FOR the approval of the Roper Industries, Inc. 2006 Incentive Plan, (iii) FOR the approval of the amendment to the Certificate of Incorporation to eliminate time phase voting, and (iv) FOR ratifying the appointment of PricewaterhouseCoopers LLP as the independent auditors of the Company.

 Under the rules of the New York Stock Exchange (the "NYSE"), brokers who hold shares in "street name" have discretionary authority to vote on the election of directors and on other routine items when they have not received instructions from beneficial owners.
-In addition to the proposal for the election of directors, the proposal for the ratification of the appointment of independent auditors is also a routine matter.
-Therefore, if you do not vote your proxy, your brokerage firm may either vote your shares on these routine matters, or leave your shares unvoted.
+Therefore, if you do not vote your Proxy, your brokerage firm may either vote your shares on these matters, or leave your shares unvoted.
 When a brokerage firm votes its customers' unvoted shares on routine matters, these shares are counted for purposes of establishing a quorum to conduct business at the meeting and determining the outcome of the vote on routine matters.
-The proposals for the approval of the 2006 Plan and the amendment to the Certificate of Incorporation are non-routine matters.
 A brokerage firm cannot vote customers' shares on non-routine matters.
-Therefore, on these non-routine matters, if your shares are held in street name and you do not vote your proxy, your brokerage firm cannot vote your shares (a "broker non-vote").
+Therefore, on a non-routine matter, if your shares are held in street name and you do not vote your Proxy, your brokerage firm cannot vote your shares (a "broker non-vote").
 Shares represented by any broker non-votes would, however, be counted in determining whether there is a quorum to conduct business at the meeting.
-Roper encourages you to provide instructions to your brokerage firm by signing and returning your proxy.
+We encourage you to provide instructions to your brokerage firm by signing and returning your proxy.

 With regard to the election of directors, votes may be cast in favor of all nominees or withheld from all nominees or any particular nominee.
 Directors will be elected by a plurality of the votes entitled to be cast present in person or represented by proxy at the Annual Meeting.
-Votes that are withheld and broker non-votes will be excluded entirely from the vote calculation and will have no effect on the outcome of the voting.
+Votes that are withheld and broker nonvotes will be excluded entirely from the vote calculation and will have no effect on the outcome of the voting.